ONSdigital/monthly-business-survey-results/docs/specifications/Ratio of Means Imputation.md

 ## 2.0 Terminology

-* Contributor - A member of the sample; identified by a unique identifier.
+* Contributor - A member of the sample; identified by a unique identifier or reference.
 * Record - A set of values for each contributor and period.
 * Target Period - The period which requires imputation to be applied.
 * Target Variable - The variable of interest that requires data values